mahbubul14/my_scraper/README.md

 # RUBY CAPSTONE: MY_SCRAPER

 In this project, I was asked to use ruby for scraping websites and to get information.
-I decided to get info of NIKE products from https://www.nike.com/w/mens-nike-by-you-lifestyle-shoes-13jrmz6ealhznik1zy7ok.
-The project is capable of getting information right from your terminal.
+I decided to get info on NIKE products from https://www.nike.com/w/mens-nike-by-you-lifestyle-shoes-13jrmz6ealhznik1zy7ok.
+The project is capable of getting the information right from your terminal.
 You can view available products and their prices whenever you need

 ## Built With